-The Boise neighborhood is sometimes referred to as “Boise-Eliot” and is located on the east side of the Willamette River.
-It is bordered by the Overlook, Humboldt, King and Eliot neighborhoods in the very hip and popular North Portland.
-Boise is in a great location for commuting to downtown Portland and is conveniently close to other major Portland neighborhoods such as Concordia, the Alberta Arts District, and Irvington.
+The Boise neighborhood is located on the east side of the Willamette River, bordered by the Overlook, Humboldt, King and Eliot neighborhoods in the very hip and popular North Portland.
+Boise is in a great location for commuting to downtown and is conveniently close to other major Portland neighborhoods such as Concordia, the Alberta Arts District, and Irvington.

-Portland’s Boise-Eliot neighborhood is one of the most unique and most popular Portland neighborhoods.
-Most locals know Boise-Eliot by a few names: Williams Avenue and Mississippi Avenue.
-While technically both part of the same neighborhood proper, these two streets have truly developed their own unique personality and feel with respect to the independent businesses that line their streets and the folks who frequent them.
+Boise neighborhood is one of the most unique and most popular Portland neighborhoods.
+Most locals know Boise as Williams Avenue and Mississippi Avenue.
+While technically both are part of the same neighborhood proper, these two streets have truly developed their own unique personality and feel with respect to the independent businesses that line them and the folks who frequent them.

-The area around Mississippi Ave has changed radically in the last 10 years.
+The area around Mississippi Ave. has changed radically in the last 10 years.
 It is truly unrecognizable: gone are the barren streets, the dilapidated homes and the drug dealer on the corner.
 A great deal of commercial investment has changed the whole face of the area and while the businesses are largely independent, some of the local flavor and color have been lost.
 The new condos seem out of place here and the apartment prices are sky-high.
-It is a hugely popular “destination neighborhood” due to the popularity of the bars, restaurants and retail shops.
+Boise has become a “destination neighborhood” due to the huge popularity of its bars, restaurants, and retail shops.

 The Mississippi Historic District is decidedly young, urban, and hip.
-The streets are busied with bike traffic, foot-traffic, and busses cruising by every few minutes.
-Mississippi has just about everything the average urbanite could ever want for – great restaurants, fantastic coffee shops, a recording studio, a live music hall, several bars and pubs, and a ton of retail and boutique shops.
+The streets are busied with bike traffic, foot traffic, and buses cruising by every few minutes.
+Mississippi has just about everything the average urbanite could ever want—great restaurants, fantastic coffee shops, a recording studio, a live music hall, several bars and pubs, and a ton of retail and boutique shops.
 Best of all, most of them are independently owned.

 Historic Mississippi Ave Street Tour

-North Mississippi Avenue, in the Boise neighborhood of North Portland, dashes northward from the clatter and tangle of the interstates, and upon reaching North Fremont Street it sheds its nondescript industrial skin and becomes one of the most popular destinations in the city.
+North Mississippi Ave., in the Boise neighborhood of North Portland, dashes northward from the clatter and tangle of the interstates, and upon reaching North Fremont St., it sheds its nondescript industrial skin and becomes one of the most popular destinations in the city.
 It’s an area that encourages gatherings; there are very few people strolling the walk alone.
-Couples and families flock to this part of Portland to shop, to eat, to drink and enjoy each others’ company.
+Couples and families flock to this part of Portland to shop, eat, drink, and enjoy each others’ company.

 It hasn’t always been so.
 Poverty, crime, and violence once marked this area of town as a place not suitable for any law-abiding soul.
 It wasn’t until 1999, when the City of Portland embarked on a mission to improve the neighborhood, that a change began to take place.
 That change is still ongoing and the effort has given rise to the specter of gentrification, the results of which are not to everyone’s taste.
 The facades of modern condominiums and business complexes are at odds with those of shops and eateries that evolved here organically.
 Fortunately, those glassy boxes haven’t managed to overshadow the street-wise charm and the bazaar-style atmosphere on the sidewalks.